sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-12-Machine-Learning-with-Python.md

 ## Data preparation and preprocessing
 Let's talk a bit about **standardization and normalization**.
 ### Normalization
-Data can in be sometime in big number or may be sometime in very small number, there are multiple technique to scale data to readable or to our needed limts.
+Data can in be sometime in big number or may be sometime in very small number, there are multiple technique to scale data to readable or to our needed limits.
 For example.
 0<x<1 scaling.
-Any data can be scalded from 0 to 1 in this its easy to know lower limit and upper limit and we can easily perceptualize how big one data in this scale.
+Any data can be scalded from 0 to 1 in this its easy to know lower limit and upper limit and we can easily perceptually how big one data in this scale.
 **Min-Max Normalization** - To fit the data in defined boundary, let say data has 134567 min and 136878 max and we want to see it in scale of 0 to 1, or in scale of 1000 to 10000 etc.
 {% raw %}$$B= \frac{A-min(A)}{max(A)-min(A)}\cdot(D-C) + C$${% endraw %}, it lays the data A<sub>i</sub> from set of A, from C to D.
 **Decimal Scaling** - Divide or multiple with 10<sup>n</sup> to bring the at scale of decimal.
 For example